Our top pick for

 We're not expecting Genworth Financial to pay a dividend over the next 12 months.

 Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while Genworth Financial's is 0.9813.
-This would suggest that Genworth Financial's shares are less volatile than average (for this exchange).
+The market (NYSE average) beta is 1, while Genworth Financial's is 1.0042.
+This would suggest that Genworth Financial's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.